Saturday, 23 March 2019

 10th March 2019.

-After the darshan of Sri Prasanna Venkatesa Perumal, we had been to this Sri Athi Ranganatha Perumal temple at Thiruparkadal.
+After the darshan of Sri Prasanna Venkatesa Perumal, we went to the Sri Athi Ranganatha Perumal temple at Thiruparkadal.

 Moolavar : Sri Athi Ranganatha Perumal